hasnan66/test/README.md

 --data-raw '{}'
 ```

-###Assignment Info
+### Assignment Info

+- add ms access file path in properties.
+- add jar exist under src/main/java/resource/lib in project structure(import).
+- input request is given in above curl.
 - MD5 is used for hashing account number.
--  Error codes are in response dto( if there is error there will be erro code inresponse and data will be empty).
+- Error codes are in response dto( if there is error there will be erro code in response and data will be empty).
 - as there are obnly 2 users so used hard coded.
 - access token is valid for 5 mintues, seeion will expire after 5 mintues. use refresh token to perform more action or run project again.
 - Oauth is used which gurrenties 1 login at time.